Best GPU Temperature For Gaming

 The reason why dust heats the graphics card is a simple matter of physics.
 Tiny dust particles prevent the extra heat from dissipating.

 The more dust that gathers, the more heat that is retained.
-Although this is not very likely to short circuit your GPU, there are still dangers associated with it, so be careful.
+Although this is not exceedingly likely to short circuit your GPU, there are still dangers associated with it, so be cautious.

 The most popular way to prevent or fix this problem is to use compressed air, but you will need to be careful when using this method as it can damage fans if they spin too quickly during the cleaning process.